lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 }
 ```

-> [UnsupportedOperationException](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/UnsupportedOperationException.html) is a Java exception, which, among with other most commonly used classes, is [automatically provided in Groovy scripts](https://groovy-lang.org/structure.html#_default_imports).
+> [UnsupportedOperationException](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/UnsupportedOperationException.html) is a Java exception, which, among other most commonly used Java classes, is [automatically provided in Groovy scripts](https://groovy-lang.org/structure.html#_default_imports).

-Script error Handled in this way will result in a message displayed on the connector data page in IDM Admin:
+A script error handled in this way will result in a message displayed on the connector data page in IDM Admin:

 <img alt="Error Message in IDM Admin Connector Screen, which reads—SEARCH operation of type: organization is not supported." src="README_files/rcs.connector.search-script.handled-exception.png" width="1024">

-Passing script identifiers and the exception information to the `log` object methods could provide helpful content for debugging the issue; for example:
+Passing the exception information and/or some custom messages to the logs output could provide helpful content for debugging.
+For example:

 ```bash
 [rcs] Jun 22, 2022 2:35:11 AM ERROR SearchScript: SEARCH operation of type: organization is not supported.
 [rcs] Jun 22, 2022 2:35:11 AM ERROR SearchScript: Exception: ERROR: relation "organisations" does not exist%0A  Position: 15.
 ```

-> Employing the `try/catch` technique is not Skaffold-specific and outlined here for completeness.

 ### <a id="developing-debugging-scripts-debugger" name="developing-debugging-scripts-debugger"></a>Debugging Scripts > Attaching a Debugger